 Sustainability Provides Benefits for Corporations

-In recent years, people throughout the world have been increasingly concerned about saving our earth’s natural resources to make them last as long as possible.
-Businesses are big users of natural resources, so it makes sense that they’d also be interested in operating as “green” as possible without compromising the vitality of their operations.
+In recent years, people worldwide have been increasingly concerned about saving our earth’s natural resources to make them last as long as possible.
+Businesses are significant users of natural resources, so it makes sense that they’d also be interested in operating as “green” as possible without compromising the vitality of their operations.
 Many businesses are finding that a good way to do this is by incorporating conservation principles into their mission, culture and strategic planning.
 Companies are trying to develop a culture that encourages all employees and other stakeholders to reserve energy, cut costs, reduce waste and enhance other environmental factors.

 Each year, more businesses find ways to implement conservation efforts as part of their strategic, tactical and operational procedures.
 They gain the benefit of positive impact for their efforts.

-Making some changes requires companies to revisit what their corporate governance policies and practices are and what they need to be.
+Making some changes requires companies to revisit their corporate governance policies and practices and what they need to be.
 Ultimately, these efforts will be worthwhile, as they increase the corporation’s credibility and provide them with a competitive edge.

 Factoring Corporate Governance Combined With Sustainability Efforts